algorithmica-org/algorithmica/content/english/hpc/architecture/layout.md

 The instructions are stored and fetched using largely the same [memory system](/hpc/cpu-cache) as for the data, except maybe the lower layers of cache are replaced with a separate *instruction cache* (because you wouldn't want a random data read to kick out the code that processes it).

-The instruction cache is crucial in situations when you either
+The instruction cache is crucial in situations when you either:

 - don't know what instructions you are going to execute next, and need to fetch the next block with [low latency](/hpc/cpu-cache/latency),
 - or are executing a long sequence of verbose-but-quick-to-process instructions, and need [high bandwidth](/hpc/cpu-cache/bandwidth).